horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin-cash.md

 Many seem to look at Bitcoin Cash as an alternative to Bitcoin, giving an impression that's either one or the other.

-Taking into account different direction of the engineering efforts on both projects these projects are very likely to coexist by serving different groups.
+Taking into account different direction of the engineering efforts on both sides these projects are very likely to coexist by serving different groups.

+As both blockchains are powered by networks of servers, there are many ways in which the underlying blockchain can be used.

 While Bitcoin Cash is capable of handling anything Bitcoin can, it can also be used for other things:

-- Platform For DApps
+-  Data Platform

+    due to lower fees and

-- Decentralized Storage
+- Instant payments

+    shorter confirmation times

 - Smart Contracts

+- Privacy

+    privacy through non-optional coin mixing

 - Tokens